Aesthetics FAQ //

-Gone are the days when aesthetics was the function of only the makeup cosmetologist or the plastic surgeon.
+Gone are the days when aesthetics was the function of only the cosmetologist or plastic surgeon.
 The medical field of aesthetics has adopted new technologies and techniques that move beyond the esthetician’s clinic.
-There have always been limitations with surgical approaches, and today’s technologies fill the gaps with nonsurgical options that are highly effective and produce natural results.
+There have always been limitations with surgical approaches, but today’s technologies fill the gaps with nonsurgical options that are highly effective and produce natural results.
 Our practice, Aspen Medical Aesthetics, is located within the same office as Aspen Family Care in Highlands Ranch, Colorado, which allows us to offer the best of all worlds.
-A consultation and complimentary computerized skin analysis is provided to you.
-Call our office today, or use our convenient online booking feature, to make an appointment to discuss your aesthetic goals.
+We welcome new patients with a complimentary consultation and computerized skin analysis to best assess your concerns.
+Call our office today to make an appointment to discuss your aesthetic goals.

 What is computerized skin analysis?

 At Aspen Medical Aesthetics we use the Visia® Complexion Analysis System to capture important information about a patient’s skin.
 The Visia analysis report gives data for the following aspects of skin condition:

 Photo (sun) damage

 Porphyrins (pigment produced by Propionibacterium acnes which is bacteria that can cause skin inflammatory conditions, including acne)